coenwerem/map-based-indoor-nav/README.md

 ## Introduction

 This project is my solution for the third and final task of Phase 1 of the 2021 Pan-African Robotics Competiton (PARC) Engineers' League, where my team also placed in the finals.
-The competition entailed developing robot software for the safe navigation of a delivery robot, from pick-up to customer package drop-off within a simulated environment (Gazebo).
-This phase further involved validating developed software through appropriate simulations and visualizations on Gazebo and RViz respectively, to satisfy competition requirements and achieve desirable scores on task metrics.<br>
+The competition entailed developing robot software for the safe navigation of a delivery robot &mdash; from pick-up to customer package drop-off &mdash; within a custom Gazebo environment.
+We were also required to validate our software to meet specific goals and task completion requirements.<br>

-As a member of Team Kognitive Robotics, I was tasked with writing robot software to enable the delivery robot execute safe maneuvers (with dynamic obstacle avoidance) from a random initial pose in the world to a marked package dropoff location.
+As a member of Team Kognitive Robotics, I wrote robot software to enable the delivery robot execute safe maneuvers (with dynamic obstacle avoidance) from a random initial pose in the world to a marked package dropoff location.

 ## Dependencies